 In your junior year, take the SAT or the ACT and have your scores sent to UNT.

-In your senior year, submit your application for admission to UNT by March 1 (apply online at www.applytexas.org) and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, submit your application for admission to UNT by May 1 (apply online at www.applytexas.org or the Common App) and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
 For details, visit www.unt.edu/credit.

 Consult the UNT Undergraduate Catalog for specific requirements in the degree plans for BSP and BA with a major in Physics.

 UNT leads Texas and ranks fourth in the nation in the number of transfer students admitted annually.

 Proper planning will help you receive the maximum amount of transfer credits.
 Transfer students should contact our undergraduate advising office as early as possible for assistance in course selection toward major requirements in science and mathematics.

 As a benefit for transfer students, UNT participates in the Texas Common Course Numbering System.
 This system makes it easier to transfer credits for general academic courses from one Texas institution to another.
 If you're attending a Texas community college, you should consult the UNT Transfer Articulation web page, the UNT Undergraduate Catalog, and an academic counselor/advisor to discuss your degree plan.